On Approximate Classification of Theories: Wide ultrafilters

-\begin{corollary} Any $I$-FMP subset of $B$ extends to a $I$-wide ultrafilter on $B$. \end{corollary} \begin{proof} Let $X \subset B$ have the $I$-finite meet property.
-By the preceding lemma, its $I$-saturation $\hat{X}$ must also have the $I$-finite meet property.
+\begin{corollary} Any $I$-FMP subset of $B$ extends to an $I$-wide ultrafilter on $B$. \end{corollary} \begin{proof} Let $X \subset B$ have the $I$-finite meet property.
+By Proposition \ref{saturation_is_FMP}, its $I$-saturation $\hat{X}$ must also have the $I$-finite meet property.
 In view of Proposition \ref{FMP_correspondence}, $\hat{X}$ uniquely corresponds to an FMP subset $\hat{Y} := \pi \hat{X}$ of $B/I$.
-Its upward closure
+The upward closure

-is a filter on $B/I$ containing $\hat{Y}$, which thus extends to an ultrafilter $\V$ on $B/I$ by Zorn's lemma.
-But $\V$ in turn corresponds to a wide ultrafilter $\U := \pi^{-1}\V$ on $B$ by Proposition \ref{wide_ultrafilters}.
+of the $\pi$-system generated by $\hat{Y}$ is a filter on $B/I$ containing $\hat{Y}$, which thus extends to an ultrafilter $\V$ on $B/I$ by Zorn's lemma.
+But $\V$ in turn corresponds to a wide ultrafilter $\U := \pi^{-1}\V$ on $B$ as noted in the observation above.
 Moreover, we have

 This completes the proof. \end{proof}